Chen-s-Organization/Legit/README.md

 in the Payload URL put the smee URL, and in the trigger events select the relevant events for the task, such as Pushes, Repositories and Teams.

-Navigate to the server directory:
+Open another terminal and navigate to the server directory:
 ```bash
 cd <the path where you downloaded the assignment>/server
 ```